 Not to worry.
 The purpose of this step is to blend the dates, nutes, and oats into a powder-like texture.

 The mixture will become cohesive during the next step.

 Handling the dough

-Once processed, the mixture will turn into a malleable “dough” and you’ll be able to handle it with a stainless steel portion scoop, or with your hands.
+When processed, the mixture will turn into a malleable dough.
+You’ll be able to handle it with a stainless steel portion scoop, or with your hands.

 When rolling the dough into balls, you’ll find it adheres to itself nicely and the balls are easy to form.

 Once rolled into balls, these bites really don’t stick to each other or get messy.
 In fact, the opposite is true, especially after they’ve sat overnight.